prashanthsadasivan/prashanthsadasivan.github.io/_posts/2020-11-29-vegetarian-bolognese.md

   - 1 tsp red pepper flakes
   - 1 bay leaf
 ---
+A simple mushroom based bolognese, with lots of depth.

 1. Toast fennel and pepper flakes until fragrant.
 Add half of the toasted spices with half the mushrooms and pulse in a food processor.
 Repeat with the second half.
 2. Add some oil from the garlic confit or olive oil to a large pot or dutch oven, and add the mushrooms.
 Fry off until most of the liquid is cooked out.
 Add oil when things look a bit too dry.
 3. Add the onions, carrots, cook until softened.